aalzanki/PullToAnimate/README.md

 	var makeLogo : UIImageView!

-Add this method to load the image and display it:
+Add this method your `CoolViewController` class to load the image and display it:

 	func setupMakeLogo() {
         makeLogo = UIImageView(image: UIImage(named: "make"))